nightingaleproject/Reference-Client/README.md

     ```

 ## Migrations
-1. When applying a new migration, update the models to reflect the desired changes.
+1. When applying a new migration, update the Models to reflect the desired changes.
 2. Stop and remove the container running the current client db
 3. Run `docker-compose up --build` to recreate the db
    1. You may need to comment out this block in the timed service